HeyLip/3D_LiDAR_autolabeling_SLAM/README.md

 ```

 ## Building script
-For your convenience, we provide a building script `build_cuda102.sh` and `build_cuda113.sh` which show step-by-step how DSP-SLAM is built and which dependencies are required.
+For your convenience, we provide a building script `build_cuda102.sh` and `build_cuda113.sh` which show step-by-step how HSNS-SLAM is built and which dependencies are required.
 Those scripts will install everything for you including CUDA (version is specified in the script name) and assume you have CUDA driver (support at least CUDA 10.2) and Anaconda installed on your computer.
 You can select whichever you want. `e.g.` If you your GPU is RTX-30 series which doesn't support CUDA 10 you can try with the one with CUDA 11.3.

 You can simply run: